Download the Latest Statutes which govern the FISM organisation and its member societies.

 – agrees to pay the contribution in full and in good time.

-10.5 The Presidium will be charged to gather information concerning the magical standing of the applicant Society.
+10.5 The Board of Directors will be charged to gather information concerning the magical standing of the applicant Society.
 The result of this inquiry will be sent to the General Assembly before the voting.
 A voting for the admission of a new society shall take place before the 1st of May, following the year of the request.

 ARTICLE 11 FISM World Championship of Magic™